Roleybrown/cape-town-dams/README.md

 # cape-town-dams
-A simple nodejs application that retrieves a list of dam names from the CCT Open Data Portal.
+A simple nodejs application that retrieves a list of bulk water dams from the CCT Open Data Portal.
 This script uses request to retrieve the JSON via https call.
 Author: Roland Brown